nicklan/pnmixer/README.md

 -----------
 PNMixer is translated through the [Translation Project](http://translationproject.org/).
 If you wish to make or update a translation for PNMixer, please get in touch with the relevant team on the TP.
+Solo translations won't be accepted.

 You can visit the PNMixer page on the TP at
 <http://translationproject.org/domain/pnmixer.html>.